less/less-docs/content/usage/using-less-in-the-browser.md

 Either specify the option `dumpLineNumbers` as above or add `!dumpLineNumbers:mediaquery` to the url.

-You can use the "comments" option with [FireLESS](https://addons.mozilla.org/en-us/firefox/addon/fireless/) and the "mediaquery" option with FireBug/Chrome dev tools (it is identical to the SCSS media query debugging format).
+You can use the `comments` option with [FireLESS](https://addons.mozilla.org/en-us/firefox/addon/fireless/) and the `mediaquery` option with FireBug/Chrome dev tools (it is identical to the SCSS media query debugging format).

 ## Client-side Usage